marcosalvalaggio/xeye/README.md

 * **split**: defines if you want to build a dataset split in train-test or not.
 A boolean value, by default, is set to True.
 * **perc**: defines the percentage of images assigned to the test dataset.
 A floating value between (0,1).
 It's set to 0.1 by default.

-When you want to use the **buildDataset** class, you need to have .npz files containing images with the same types of colour spaces (all grayscale images or RGB).
+When you want to use the **BuildDataset** class, you need to have .npz files containing images with the same types of colour spaces (all grayscale images or RGB).

 <div id='xeye-datasets-for-deep-learning'/>